paulamurta/phone-book-2/README.md

   "password": "iknownothing"
 }

 Enjoy it!
-If you like it, let me know! :slight_smile:
+If you like it, let me know! :)